 - Poor coat quality or over-grooming

-History and clinical exam by a veterinarian will raise the suspicion for the condition.
+History and a clinical exam by a vet will raise the suspicion for the condition.
+Signs include;

-- Kidney function will need to be checked on bloods at this time too
+- Kidney function will need to be checked on bloods at the same time.

 Thankfully we have a range of treatment options from medical and surgical treatment to radioiodine therapy, which will suit most cats and owners.

-Medical management is always started and drugs called thiamazole or methimazole are used to inhibit the production of thyroid hormone in the thyroid gland and acts to normalise levels within the body.
+Medical management is always started and drugs called thiamazole or methimazole are used.
+This inhibits the production of thyroid hormone in the thyroid gland and acts to normalise levels within the body.

-Regular blood tests are needed every 3 weeks initially to ensure that the correct dose is being administered and the thyroid hormone levels are normalising.
+Initially, regular blood tests are needed every 3 weeks to ensure that the correct dose is being administered and the thyroid hormone levels are normalising.
 Medical therapy can be continued for the lifetime of the cat if needed.

-Once stabilisation has been achieved surgery or radioiodine therapy can be considered and a cure of the condition is possible.
+Once stabilisation has been achieved, surgery or radioiodine therapy can be considered.
+A cure of the condition is possible.

 What Are The Risks Of Treating The Condition?

-There are no specific risks but about a third of cats have been shown to have an underlying renal (kidney) disease that only becomes apparent once the thyroid function has been brought under control.
+There are no specific risks.
+However, around a third of cats have been shown to have an underlying kidney disease.
+This only becomes apparent once the thyroid function has been brought under control.
 Regular blood tests will show this once treatment has begun.

-Medical therapy is usually well tolerated but sometimes vomiting and inappetence can be seen.
+Whilst usually well tolerated, medical therapy can cause vomiting and inappetence.
 These effects are usually transient.

 Surgery to remove the thyroid gland will result in the need to supplement thyroid hormone with oral medications.
-It also carries the risk of damage to the parathyroid gland which regulates calcium levels in the body.
+Additionally, it carries the risk of damage to the parathyroid gland which regulates calcium levels in the body.